ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 IMAGE

-With the new type extension API we also allow for new ways to declare root fields and colocate queries, mutations and subscriptions.
+With the new type extension API, we also allow for new ways to declare root fields and colocate queries, mutations, and subscriptions.

 ```csharp
 public static class Operations